Szalokipeter/University_Ecosystem/frontend_Uni/dev-diary.md

-Day 2
+# Day 2
-Fixed npm vulnerability for no real reason other that its existence bothered me Customized vsc for ease of work with angular, also syncing with git profile Set up jest for unit testing but kept jasmine and karma in case I need to test real browser behaviours like browser APIs and whatnot (window.localStorage, CanvasRenderingContext2D...)
-Realized the header needs no unit testing since the only real functionality within the comonent ts will be a defferable view for the email prompt, desplaying it on an if clicked trigger.
-Not sure if this is at all necceserry btw I just like the idea of it and should make things load just a little bit faster, though this (considering the prompt whiel a component of its own is a mere form) will likely be a minescule change.
-Still fun though.

-Sarted working on the actual header comp
-We have a header... doing nothing for now whiel only being a line of text but hey all setup is working Having async problems with the e2e...
-I think -> second describe cant seem to access variables So global variables work a little differently than I thought.
-No matter we are now using cy.env for environment variables.
-Also had to rewrite checkInViewport a little.
-Onto rewriting the get logic.
+### ✅ Fixed npm Vulnerability
+- Resolved an npm vulnerability—no real reason other than its existence bothering me.

+### 🎨 Customized VS Code
+- Configured VS Code for easier Angular development.
+- Synced settings with my Git profile.

+### 🧪 Set Up Jest for Unit Testing
+- Installed **Jest** for unit testing.
+- Kept **Jasmine & Karma** for testing real browser behaviors (e.g., `window.localStorage`, `CanvasRenderingContext2D`).

+### 🤔 Realization: No Need for Header Unit Tests
+- The header's **only functionality** is a **deferred email prompt view** triggered by a click.
+- Not strictly necessary, but should slightly improve load performance.
+- Still fun to implement!

+### 🏗️ Started Working on the Header Component
+- We have a **header!** …doing nothing for now, just a line of text.
+- But hey, all setups are working! 🚀

+### 🐛 Debugging E2E Async Issues
+- **Second `describe` block** couldn't access variables—thought it was an async issue.
+- Turns out **global variables** work differently than expected.
+- Switched to `cy.env` for environment variables.
+- Rewrote `checkInViewport`, now onto **rewriting the get logic**!